Print & Share This Recipe!

 4

-Add the chicken broth or water to the pot and bring it to a boil—season with salt.
-Once the liquid has reduced, lower the heat to a simmer and cover the pot with a tight lid.
-Cook for 20 minutes.
+Pour the chicken broth or water into the pot and bring to a boil—season with salt to taste.
+Once the liquid has slightly reduced, lower the heat to a simmer and cover the pot with a tight-fitting lid.
+Allow the rice to cook for 20 minutes, absorbing all the flavorful broth.

 5

-Turn off the heat and let the rice sit for 10 minutes before opening the lid.
-Add the toasted nuts to the pot and mix some with the rice.
-Sprinkle the remaining nuts on top of the rice and the chopped fresh parsley.
-Enjoy!
+Turn off the heat and let the rice sit for 10 minutes with the lid on.
+This resting time allows the rice to finish steaming and enhances its texture.
+After 10 minutes, add the toasted nuts to the pot, mixing some into the rice.
+Sprinkle the remaining nuts on top, along with freshly chopped parsley.

 Recipe Tips & Suggestions